-In our efforts to continue to minimise the pay gap between our male and female employees over the next 12 months, Services For Education commits to:
+In our efforts to continue to minimise the pay gap between our male and female employees over the next 12 months, Services For Education will continue its commitment to:

-- Encouraging flexible working to support both our male and female employees' balance their careers with their commitments outside of work - Supporting women to remain in the workforce during and after menopause through the implementation of a new Menopause policy from September 2021 - Promoting the benefits of the various family leave opportunities available (e.g. paternity leave, parental leave and shared parental leave), and supporting those returning to employment following leave for maternity, adoption or other caring reasons, in order to maximise the contribution that their experience and skills can bring to the organisation by recognising the importance of a positive work/life balance or blend. - Regularly monitoring pay and reward arrangements to ensure that pay differences within our respective pay bands are reduced, where appropriate. - Monitoring the effectiveness of our recruitment processes to promote and improve diversity - Ensuring that all our vacancies are advertised in a way that will return a diverse pool of applicants to choose from, with the aim of encouraging more men and other under-represented groups to apply for our roles at all levels, where such opportunities become available
+- Encouraging flexible working to support both our male and female employees' balance their careers with their commitments outside of work - Supporting women to remain in the workforce during and after menopause through the implementation and monitoring of a Menopause policy (September 2021) - Promoting the benefits of the various family leave opportunities available (e.g. paternity leave, parental leave and shared parental leave), and supporting those returning to employment following leave for maternity, adoption or other caring reasons, in order to maximise the contribution that their experience and skills can bring to the organisation by recognising the importance of a positive work/life balance or blend. - Regularly monitoring pay and reward arrangements to ensure that pay differences within our respective pay bands are reduced, where appropriate. - Monitoring the effectiveness of our recruitment processes to promote and improve diversity - Ensuring that all our vacancies are advertised in a way that will return a diverse pool of applicants to choose from, with the aim of encouraging more men and other under-represented groups to apply for our roles at all levels, where such opportunities become available